Thriving at Barker

 The foundation of effective education is wellbeing.
 At Barker, we aim to create an environment that affords all students experiences of connectedness, a sense of belonging, engagement and positive, respectful relationships based on equity and safety.

-As a School we work hard to ensure that we can delight in a positive community where everyone has a place to be and is celebrated for who they are.
-Students are immersed in holistic learning experiences where wellbeing is carefully considered and integrated into academic learning, outdoor education, service learning, Connect groups, the House system, co-curricular programs, sport, student academic care and support and through Christian faith development.
+Students are immersed in holistic learning experiences where wellbeing is carefully considered and integrated into academic learning, outdoor education, service learning, Connect groups, the House system, co-curricular programs, sport, student academic care and support, and through Christian faith development.

 Inquiry is learning to wonder, learning to imagine and to ask questions about the world around us.
 We want to educate students to wonder about their world rather than simply being passive learners who await curriculum and syllabus designers to tell them what we need to know.
 So many things are changing rapidly.
 A 21st Century learner has a vast corpus of information at their fingertips.
 Good schools will educate students to wonder and inquire so as to be able to access this vast sea of knowledge.